puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

 # Prerequisites

-There a few required applications you will need in order to build and develop artemis.
+There are few required applications you will need in order to build and develop artemis.

 1. artemis is written in Rust.
 So you will need to download and install the